osmandapp/web/main/blog/2020-05-23-android-3-70/index.md

       </tr>
 </table>

-When you use your own <i>Custom Search</i>, you can add more details of searching.
-For this, click the <i>Filters</i> button and choose additional settings for your searching.
-You can save your <i>Custom search</i> by clicking to <i>Save button</i> on the screen.
+When you use your own *Custom Search*, you can add more details of searching.
+For this, click the *Filters* button and choose additional settings for your searching.
+You can save your *Custom search* by clicking to *Save button* on the screen.
 Now you can find the required POI by clicking to own category in the searching list.

 <table>
   <tr>